p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.md

 * Speeding up time will break menus (doubling up), and transitions (stuck behind barrier for example.) - You need to do a full game restart to correct it.

 ## Changelog

+## 1.9.1 - 2/10/2022

+* Updated for game version 1.0.17.
+* Unlocked Twitch skins will no longer be removed if you disable the option to unlock them.
+* Another attempt at fixing propoganda speakers being turned off during the day for a whole phase.

 ## 1.9.0 - 19/09/2022